What Computer Should You Buy For Music Production

 It said that that Mac is the industry standard for recording and music production.
 But that isn’t the case.
 Even big time composers such as Hans Zimmer and Tom Holkenberg, uses multiple linked PCs for their work.
 Read Inside Track – Sci-Fi Movie Divergent

 Maybe a Windows PC is something never considered for music production back in the days.
-However Windows OS have evolved so much that it’s not an excuse not being able to make music on a Windows machine anymore.
+However Windows OS has evolved so much that it’s not an excuse not being able to make music on a Windows machine anymore.

 Why I’m Glad I Made The Switch To Windows

-Call me a semi geek, but I like to have control over my computer and the systems I’m working on.
+Call me a semi-geek, but I like to have control over my computer and the systems I’m working on.
 In short, I love being able to customize.

 When I made the switch, I had to look for a new DAW because Logic Studio doesn’t run on Windows machines.
-I then chose to go for Steinberg Cubase, which I bought over in Amazon.
+I then chose to go for Steinberg Cubase, which I bought over on Amazon.

 Upon switching to Windows I quickly realized that there was so much customizing I could do.
 I was using the M-Audio Profire 2626 as my audio interface.
 So what I did was I purchased a Firewire card for my desktop PC, and voila I’m able to use the audio interface to record.
 The M-Audio Profire 2626 connects to the computer with a Firewire cable.

 You may argue that Firewire is outdated, but being able to customize my computer to run with legacy hardware and devices was very much appreciated.
 So the PC allows for lots of customization and networking.
-You could use that to your advantage in future proofing your production computer and also to add more computing power to your recordings.
+You could use that to your advantage in future-proofing your production computer and also to add more computing power to your recordings.

 The Downside Of Windows

 Firstly, Windows Audio.
-Windows Audio driver is great for your everyday uses on the computer from watching videos, playing games and listening to music.
+Windows Audio driver is great for your everyday uses on the computer from watching videos, playing games, and listening to music.
 But not when it comes to music production.
 It’ll be hard to produce music on a Windows PC without actually investing in an audio interface, acting as your main audio driver.

 Secondly, there are various of motherboards and chipsets controlling things when you buy a PC, conflicts are most likely to occur.
 With a Mac however, you get one motherboard and everything configured for you out of the box.
 The solution to this problem is to do more research and make sure you know your stuff.
 If you’re more of a person who just want things done out the box, go for a Mac.